Bachelor of Social Science

 About this course

 The Bachelor of Social Science focuses on understanding society and its institutions, and the way in which they impact on people and their lives.
-It actively promotes the values of social justice, human rights and environmental sustainability, the degree facilitates knowledge and skills to help students critically analyse social arrangements and identify opportunities for change.
+Underpinned by the values of social justice, human rights and environmental sustainability, the degree facilitates knowledge and skills to help students critically analyse social arrangements and identify opportunities for change.
 It also enables students to gain skills in working effectively with people in a wide range of organisational settings.

-Students can undertake an optional professional placement unit towards the end of their degree, to gain on-the-job experience in their chosen field and advance their career goals.
+Students can undertake an optional professional placement unit towards the end of the degree, to gain on-the-job experience in their chosen field and advance their career goals.
 Placements can be undertaken in many types of establishments or organisations such as government departments and non-government community organisations.
-Typical activities during placement may include policy development, specific projects, community engagement, research or grant application.
+Typical activities during placement can include policy development, specific projects, community engagement, or grant applications.

 Major areas of study

 Sociology examines the many forces that affect how people experience society and provides an understanding of how particular groups within society may be disadvantaged.
 It examines the operation of key social institutions, such as the family, religion and the economy.
-Students develop skill in critical analysis and social research and apply these to contemporary issues and debates.
+Students develop skills in critical analysis and social research and apply these to contemporary issues and debates.
 The major includes an analysis of the changing conditions of work and personal relationships, as well as the impact of social forces on health and wellbeing.
 It also addresses changing patterns of social communication, including the use of social networking.
-Students have the opportunity to undertake independent studies in sociology, as well as participating in work-integrated learning and a community partnership project.
+Students have the opportunity of undertaking independent studies in sociology, as well as participating in work-integrated learning and a community partnership project.

 Additional majors — University-wide majors are also available in this course.

-Please note that some units in this course are only available to study online.
+Please note that some units in this course are only available to study by distance education.

-Assessment items may include essays, research reports, case analysis, the use of blogs and wikis, or video presentations.
+Assessment items may include essays, research reports, case analysis or video presentations.
 Some units have an examination.

 On-campus students experience a variety of teaching approaches including face-to-face lectures and tutorials.
 Some units offer online activities, classes, pre-recorded and/or live lectures.
 The method of teaching may vary from unit to unit.